psyllix/Immigrant-Health-CDS/README.md

 To avoid overapplication of the CDS we restricted display to patients with an office visit more than 2 years before the current event.
 ## Interventions and Actions
 Alert actions include opening or not opening the order set.
 Acknowledge reasons include 'Not applicable' or 'Immigrant Health Screening Completed'
-Order set infromation includes diagnosis assosciations with respective screening diagnoses to support efficiency.
+Order set information includes diagnosis associations with respective screening diagnoses to support efficiency.
 A negative feedback loop turns of the alert and documentation prompt once completion of the intervention is established.